kingdion/isd-assignment/README.md

 You can now exit the postgres interpreter using `\q`.

+Finally, we have to either upgrade our database if it has any pending changes or upgrade the schema if the database is empty.
+Luckily this is the same command, as the migrations/ folder contains all changes to the database and applies them when upgrade is called.

+`python run.py db upgrade`

 ## Running the Project
 Once the isd database is created and the requirements are installed -